 Take a marker pen with you, and you can even make your own addition to the wall.

 Memorial to the Victims of Communism

 We thought it was both a beautiful and thought-provoking tribute.
-And while maybe one of the darker experiences you’ll have over the 2 Days in Prague, it’s an essential one nonetheless.
+And while maybe one of the darker things to see in Prague, it’s an essential one nonetheless.

 Entrance Fee: Free/Allow: 15 mins

 Another of Prague’s vast open spaces is Petrin Hill.

 Boasting various nature trails, a variety of flora & fauna, outdoor entertainment and glorious views of the city it’s a must-visit during your 2 day trip to Prague.

 Although it was freezing when we visited, we loved wandering the grounds hand in hand.
 Prague has a way of conjuring up all the romantic feels!

 There are a few attractions dotted around the park, such as the mirror maze, rose gardens, and the Strahov Monastery Brewery.